 When applying for credit, a system known as credit scoring may be used when considering whether to accept a customer’s request to borrow.
 It is a method of assessing the likely conduct of an account based on data showing a customer’s previous borrowing.
 It is a system widely used by credit providers to help make fair and informed decisions on lending.

-Credit scoring takes customer account information from four sources – the information you provide on your application, information provided by credit reference agencies, information provided by other organisations and information that may already be held about you by companies within the Paragon Group.
+Credit scoring takes customer account information from four sources – the information you provide on your application, information provided by credit reference agencies, information provided by other organisations and information that may already be held about you by companies within Paragon.
 A credit scoring system will consider information from these sources to make an overall assessment of your application.

 Using fraud prevention agencies